wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

     ![image](./media/image-061.gif)

 1. Enter the release information and select the build to deploy.
+Ensure that the latest successful build is selected from the dropdown box.
 Click Create

     ![image](./media/image-063.gif)